Aimée Daniel was born in beautiful South Wales and began her life as a young singer under the guidance of Odette Jones.

 At the age of 17, Aimée performed her first opera with the Welsh National Youth Opera, The Sleeper by Stephen Deazley and hasn't looked back since.

 Her passion for opera lead her to study at one of the UK's top music Conservatoires, Royal Birmingham Conservatoire, where she gained a first class honours degree in Vocal and Operatic Performance, studying with the highly respected mezzo-soprano, Christine Cairns.

-Aimée then completed her Mmus in Music at the Royal Welsh College of Music and Drama in 2019.
-She is currently in her final year at the prestigious the David Seligman Opera School in Cardiff (Royal Welsh College of Music and Drama), studying with renowned mezzo-soprano, Anne Mason.
+Aimée then completed her Mmus in Music at the Royal Welsh College of Music and Drama in 2019, before progressing onto the at the David Seligman Opera School in Cardiff (2021), studying with renowned mezzo-soprano, Anne Mason.

-Since graduating from her undergrad, Aimée has worked with many independent opera companies throughout the UK, including The Welsh National Opera, Beechwood Opera, Forbear!
+Since graduating from her undergrad, Aimée has worked with many independent opera companies throughout the UK, including The Welsh National Opera, Opera Brava, Beechwood Opera, Forbear!
 Theatre Company, Lunchbreak Opera and Blackbird Opera Company.

 Aimée's has worked with the Welsh National Opera as a freelance musician on many professional engagements including Dead Man Walking, Y Pelydrau (their most recent welsh language commissioned work, Hedd Wyn, by Stephen McNeff), and one of eight semi-chorus in Gair ar Gnawd by Pwyll ap Sion, another Welsh language opera.